Difference between Layers and Tiers

 Advantages of a Layered Architecture:

 Layered architecture increases flexibility, maintainability, and scalability.
 In Layered architecture, we separate the user interface (i.e. presentation layer) from the business logic and the business logic from the data access logic layer.
 Separation of concerns among these logical layers and components is easily achieved with the help of layered architecture.

 The layered architecture enables teams to work on different parts of the application parallel with minimal dependencies on other teams.
-For example, some developer may work on the presentation layer while some other developer may work on the business logic layer at the same time some developer might work on the data access layer as well.
+For example, some developers may work on the presentation layer while some other developers may work on the business logic layer at the same time some developers might work on the data access layer as well.

 Different components of the application can be independently deployed, maintained, and updated, on different time schedules.